 In fact, Owain Gwynedd’s victory in the ‘wood of Hawarden’, changed little - he was still required to give up much of his territory in the Perfeddwlad, the middle country.
 Yet his success at the Battle of Coleshill was extraordinary, in any way you wish to look at it.
-It seems Owain sought the opportunity for battle, despite being considerably outnumbered, and the sheer audacity of this Prince of Wales in squaring up to the King of England, and coming close to killing him, has quite rightly been held as a great victory, and was recognised as such at the time by Welsh chroniclers.
+It seems Owain sought the opportunity for battle, despite being considerably outnumbered, and the sheer audacity of this Prince of Wales in squaring up to the King of England, and coming close to killing him, has quite rightly been held as a great victory, and was recognised as such at the time by Welsh chroniclers and poets.
 And worthy of a memorial.

 The steps leading into the D Shaped Tower

 So, when was it built and by whom?
 This is a matter of continued debate.
 The document of 1311, a report for Edward II by Payn Tibetot, the Justice of Chester, suggests at first viewing to identify Ewloe Castle as being wholly built by Llywelyn ap Gruffudd in or around 1257.
 And this fits neatly with the events of the time, the rise of Gwynedd in North East Wales.
 And of course, we cannot avoid the convenience of the 13th century date, it being exactly one hundred years after the Battle of Coleshill.
 Nice and neat.
 But, unsurprisingly, there are doubts.